 How much is bottle service at Las Vegas pool parties?

 Table minimums can get pretty expensive, but every pool party is different.
-Contact us below or check out our mobile app to see pricing!
+The best way to find out is to use our app.

 Where can I store my stuff at the pool parties?